livioschlaepfer/CIL2021/README.md

 **Reproducing Experiments - Training**

 Update `custom.yaml` based on the configuration details of the desired exeriment.
-The configuration details are available in the PolyBox Model Store.
+The configuration details are available in the Polybox Model Store.
 Then run:
 ```
 python3 runner_training.py -config custom.yaml
 ```

 **Reproducing Experiments - Prediction, Submission Mask**

 Update `custom.yaml` based on the configuration details of the desired exeriment.
-The configuration details are available in the PolyBox Model Store.
+The configuration details are available in the Polybox Model Store.
 Then run:
 ```
 python3 runner_test.py -config custom.yaml
 python3 mask_to_submission.py -config custom.yaml